rundeckpro/training-service-oriented/README.md

 isolate each tomcat instance from each other since they are co-located on the same host.

+### Rundeck logins
+The Rundeck instance is configured with several logins.
+Each is given different levels of access via an ACL policy file.

+* admin: The super user can do anyting.
+* ops: Can run jobs but not modify them.
+* dev: Can only see and run the "status" job

 ## Under the covers

 You might be interested in how this working example was constructed.